 Quality supply lines with a braided stainless steel covering may set you back a bit much more (regarding $8 each), but they’re well worth it.

 Each link needs a separate amount of torque to tighten up.
 Over-tightening the slip nuts on a plastic waste line can strip the threads and produce a leaking connection.
 Always hand-tighten these connections.

 For flexible supply lines, the typical recommendation is to get them to finger tight, after that give them a quarter turn with a wrench.

 Do not Skimp on the Teflon Tape

-Remove the Aerator and Clear Out Debris
+Remove the Aerator and Clear Out Sediment

-The Final Step: Check for Leaks
+The Final Step: Look For Leaks

 When everything is connected and your water is back on, do a thorough leak check.
 Clean it all down with a dry rag, and then blot your links with toilet paper to see if there is any kind of proof of a slow leak.